 A Human Touch

-The use of A.I., particularly in art and literature, and especially generative, is absolutely discouraged in-house.
+The use of AI, particularly in art and literature, and especially generative, is absolutely discouraged in-house.
 We expect our authors and artists to produce human-made art, which is what we seek out solely.
 It is important for us to elevate authors and artists like this.
-We also believe it important, as part of our Keep a Human Touch policy, that any such software does not , in any way, replace the jobs, ingenuity or importance of humans.
+We also believe it important, as part of our Keep a Human Touch policy, that any such software does not, in any way, replace the jobs, ingenuity or importance of humans.

-AI systems, mainly large language models and those used in data centers, consume significant amounts of energy, contributing to greenhouse gas emissions and climate change.
+AI systems, mainly large language models and those used in data centres, consume significant amounts of energy, contributing to greenhouse gas emissions and climate change.
 The hardware used in AI requires energy and resources for production, transportation, maintenance, and disposal, leading to electronic waste and pollution.
 Data centers require a lot of physical space, which can potentially disrupt local ecosystems.
 They also require significant amounts of water for cooling, potentially exacerbating water scarcity issues in some regions (United Nations Envitonment Programme).